cltl/python-for-text-analysis/chapter-1/README.md

 What happened here is that the integer 11 is re-interpreted as a string of two characters:
 '1' and '1'.

+For other built-in type methods, see the built-in functions section below.

 **Other methods**

 * List methods are given [here](https://docs.python.org/3.5/tutorial/datastructures.html#more-on-lists).
 * Dictionary methods are given [here](https://docs.python.org/3.5/library/stdtypes.html#typesmapping)
 * Set methods are given [here](https://docs.python.org/3.5/library/stdtypes.html#set-types-set-frozenset)